 Students wishing to pursue careers as paramedics can choose from several schools offering programs in Orange County, CA. This article profiles three schools that are within a 15-minute drive of Anaheim; all three programs prepare students to take the required NREMT (National Registry of Emergency Medical Technicians)-Paramedic certification exam.
-A table in the beginning of the article compares some important statistics of the schools.
+A table in the article compares some important statistics about the schools.

 Comparison of Schools

 Choosing the right school is just as important as choosing the right program.
 Get more information below, including the program costs, graduations rates and enrollment for each school.

 |Total Enrollment (2019)||24,223*||29,799*||19,709*|